batthgurnoor/HealthcareDSS/README.md

 docs/
   design.md      # design document (why/what/how)
   user_guide.md  # screenshots and step-by-step usage
-analysis/
+  integration_architecture.md # how pieces connect (pipeline + UI)
-  predict_demand_with_pi.py    # forecast script with R^2, RMSE, and PI bounds build_scenarios_from_pi.py   # create 5 scenarios from PI quantiles
+  reproducibility.md          # how to re-run and govern configs uncertainty_analysis.md     # how PIs, scenarios, and Monte Carlo work analysis/ predict_demand_with_pi.py    # forecast script with R^2, RMSE, and PI bounds build_scenarios_from_pi.py   # create 5 scenarios from PI quantiles